 - Grow firm revenue

 These are all great reasons to invest in marketing.
-And, yes, they are goals of what you hope to achieve so they are technically objectives.
-But, they’re also entirely firm-centric.
-Clients don’t even show up on the list except as a conduit to provide something back to the firm (notoriety, money, etc.)
+And, yes, they are goals of what you hope to achieve.
+So, technically speaking, they are objectives.
+But they’re also entirely firm-centric.
+Clients don’t even show up on the list except as a conduit to provide something to the firm (notoriety, money, etc.)

-So, why these are all good goals and you’d like most of them to happen, they’re better viewed as the desired outcomes from your marketing investments, rather than the objective of your marketing program itself.
+So, yes, these are all good goals you’d like to have happen.
+But they’re better viewed as the desired outcomes from your marketing investments, not the objective of your marketing program itself.

-The Objective is to Educate Clients on Issues that Matter to Them
+The only marketing Objective is to Educate Clients

-Through 20 years of marketing professional services firms and through multiple research studies, we’ve found there’s really only one central objective that matters when it comes to marketing—educating clients on issues that matter TO THEM.
+Through 20 years of marketing professional services firms and multiple research studies, we’ve found there’s only one meaningful marketing objective—educating clients on issues that matter TO THEM.
 Here’s the data to substantiate my claims:

-I confirmed this in our first foundational website research in 2012 (the firm generating the most leads in the study stated its central objective was educating clients; not generating leads).
+- In our 1st foundational website research in 2012 the firm generating the most leads stated its central objective was educating clients; not generating leads.

-And, again in our 2019 thought leadership research (the firms generating the highest price premiums and fastest revenue growth were more likely to see educating clients as the most important role of marketing).
+- In our 2019 thought leadership research the firms generating the highest price premiums and fastest revenue growth said educating clients was the most important role of their marketing.

 Like everything else in professional services, the key is to take a client-centric view to your marketing objectives.
 If you focus on your clients, the problems they face, and articulate better ways of solving them … leads and revenue will follow.